 A witch-hunt was traditionally a search for witches or evidence of witchcraft, which could lead to a witchcraft trial involving the accused person.
 Many diverse cultures throughout the world, both ancient and modern, have reacted to allegations of witchcraft either by superstitious fear and awe, and killed any alleged practitioners of witchcraft outright; or, shunned it as quackery, extortion or fraud.
-Today such events are recognised as a type of moral panic.
-Witchhunts still occur in the modern era, in many and various communities where religious values condemn the practice of witchcraft and the occult.
+Today such events are recognized as a type of moral panic.
+Witch-hunts still occur in the modern era, in many and various communities where religious values condemn the practice of witchcraft and the occult.
 On a general basis, the term may also denote the persecution of a perceived enemy (commonly socially non-conformist groups) with extreme prejudice and disregard of actual guilt or innocence.

 Early modern Europe

 Pre-Christian Norse cultures related to seid magic with strong antipathy, and while deity Odin was a practitioner of seid, any male individual caught from seid was either killed or expunged off the community.
 For several centuries, predominantly Christian societies believed that Satan was acting through humans and animals.
 These beliefs can be seen as a reaction to emerging alternatives to the Christian hierarchical order, such as the worldly knowledge and cultural practices brought into a relatively backward Europe from the Middle East by those returning from the Crusades, or they can be seen as a continuum of the beliefs of Pre-Christian Germanic and Finno-Ugric religions and the almost universal Pagan belief in totem animals.